 - A "runner's high" is a well-known term, but what is it, exactly?
 Running and other forms of intense, cardio exercise may alter the brain.
 Specifically, researchers have found that areas of the brain associated with emotion are flooded with endorphins immediately after strenuous activity.
 Physical activity may be a great natural high along with its many other pros.
-Check out the Nutrition & Physical Activity archives for more ideas.
+Check out the Go Ask Alice!
+Nutrition & Physical Activity archives for more ideas.

 - Meditation may produce a high-like feeling.
 The process of certain forms of meditation involves quieting the mind by becoming mindful of your thoughts and attempting to release those thoughts or to become aware of the space between the thoughts.
 Research indicated that neurochemical changes take place in the brains of seasoned meditators.
 Try taking some long deep breaths to float on…

 - Orgasms, whether it occurs from sex or masturbation, may produce a feeling of euphoria, an added bonus to other pleasurable sensations that come along with sex.
 Sounds like a win-win situation.